 Chemistry A Level

-Our course will develop your understanding of unimaginably tiny particles like atoms, molecules and ions that you cannot directly experience whilst, at the same time, revealing how the structure and arrangement of these particles affects the properties of materials you actually can see.
+This course will develop your understanding of unimaginably tiny particles like atoms, molecules and ions that you cannot directly experience, and reveal how the structure and arrangement of these particles affects the properties of materials you can actually see.
 You will also learn how to describe and represent the structures and substances you encounter in a way that will allow effective communication with other chemists.

 The course is presented in a series of ten topical storylines in which you will see the relevance of all the chemistry you study.
 These include reactions in the atmosphere leading to ozone depletion, creating efficient chemical processes for industry and designing drug molecules with the correct shape to interact with a particular enzyme.
 Practical work is integrated into every topic, and you will have plenty of opportunities to develop your experimental skills in our specialised laboratories, using extensive equipment and materials and collaborating with other students.
 You will also have an opportunity to carry out a chemistry based research project as part of an Extended Project Qualification.